ToxicSnail/dorm_bot/README.md

 # Multimedia Manager Bot

 ## Description
-This project uses a Telegram bot that interacts with video data through a connected camera.
-It has the capabilities to capture, process and stream video data, as well as download videos from YouTube, followed by the inclusion of a file.
+This project features a Telegram bot that interacts with video data via a connected camera.
+It is capable of capturing, processing, and streaming video data.
+Additionally, the bot can download videos from YouTube and supports playback of these files.

 ## Features
 - **Video Capture & Processing:** Utilizes `pygame.camera` for handling video operations.